Table of Contents

 Properties of a Suspension

-- Particles are visible to the naked eye.
+- Particles are visible to naked eye.

 - Particles scatter light (Tyndall effect).

-- Particles settle down when left undisturbed.
+- Particles settle down on standing (unstable).

-- Can be separated by filtration.
+- Components can be separated by filtration.

 What is a Colloidal Solution?